-"Dethatching" lawns refers to the mechanical removal from a lawn of the layer of dead turfgrass tissue known as "thatch."
-This residue is bad for your grass, as it keeps water and nutrients from seeping down to grass roots.
+"Dethatching" lawns refer to the mechanical removal from a lawn of the layer of dead turfgrass tissue known as "thatch."
+This residue is bad for your grass, as it keeps water and nutrients from seeping down to grassroots.
 Preventing thatch buildup is not nearly as big a part of lawn care as is mowing, but you should not overlook its importance to the long-term health of your grass.

 Now that you know what dethatching is and why it is important, let's consider how and when to do it.